 - 1 tablespoon chopped fresh thyme

-- ½ teaspoon fine ground sea salt
+- ½ teaspoon fine ground sea salt, or to taste

 - freshly ground black pepper, to taste

-- 1 cup grated Gruyère cheese
+- 1 ½ cup shredded Gruyère cheese

 - ¼ cup finely shredded Parmesan cheese